gormanlearncode/learncode/README.md

 1) ”Sign up for GitHub” —> here https://github.com/
 2) Create a user name, this will be in your website URL, so make it nice.
 3) Select “Continue for free”
-4) “Create a repository”, make it public and add a README file
+4) “Create a repository”, call it **webapp** make it public and tick the box to add a README file
 5) Click “Add file” —> Create new file
 6) At the top name your file “index.html”
 7) Add this HTML code to the main text area.
 HTML is the display layer of our code.
 Importantly, the “div” tag is an object we are going to format, shape and move from JavaScript.